loudoweb/SpriterHaxeEngine/README.md

  - callback when animation ended
  - play, stack anim, pause
  - you can display duplicate of spriter entity and manipulate them separatly
- - callback when variable changes
+ - callback when events, sounds are triggered
- - callback when tag dispatches
+ - callback when variables change
  - Points (usage example : to shot a bullet when gun fire)
  - Boxes (usage example : hitbox)
+ - Tags (usage example : state vulnerable)
  - sub entities
  - playing backward and reflect